ZKTKZ/shopify-challenge-2021/README.md

 # README

 ## Introduction
 This image repository was developed for the Shopify Summer 2021 Challenge.
-This is intended as a self-hosted server solution  that enables users to upload images, search based on image features (auto tagging) and view all of their images.
+This is intended as a self-hosted solution that enables users to upload images, search based on ML-detected image features, and view all of their available images.
+An accompanying POC frontend is also presented.

 ## Getting Started